 Women are not the only people who get pregnant.
 Please use inclusive and affirming language, including "pregnant people" or "people at risk of pregnancy."
-We note that this does not mean we are moving away from identifying this as a women's issue - it can be both women and people who can get pregnant.
+This does not mean we are moving away from identifying this as a women's issue, but it can be both women and people who can get pregnant.

-Say the word "abortion": When we say "abortion" instead of using euphemisms, it sends the message that abortion should be free from barriers and is not regarded as a shameful, secretive, or last resort decision.
+Say the word "abortion": When we say "abortion" instead of using euphemisms, it sends the message that abortion should be free from barriers and is not a shameful, secretive, or last resort decision.
 Abortion is a nuanced medical decision that many people come to over the course of their lives.
 We are asking for legally protected, funded, equitable, supported, and destigmatized access to abortion as soon as someone makes their decision.

 We also encourage you to include language around "abortion access," not just reproductive rights.
 Rights do not guarantee access.
 This has been a significant barrier for decades - especially in minority communities - even when rights are protected.
 In many contexts, we know that rights can be limited to or essentially revoked by denying the access needed to exercise them.
-Together, we can move beyond just protecting Roe and towards justice, compassion, accessibility, and respect.
-Roe, which made some abortions legal, doesn't mean that it's accessible, affordable, or free from shame and stigma.
-Roe is the floor, not the ceiling.
+Together, we can move towards justice, compassion, accessibility, and respect.